 Istanbul Registration

 To attend the December 6-10, 2024, International Disaster Response Network (IDRN) Gathering in Istanbul, Turkey, each attendee must complete and submit the following form.
-DETAILS Our meetings will BEGIN on Friday, December 6th, with dinner and END on Tuesday, December 10th, with lunch.
-It will take place at: GATHERING VENUE: Eser Premium Hotel & Spa Fatih, Gazi Mustafa Cd No:11, 34500 Büyükçekmece / İstanbul Türkiye https://eserhotel.com.tr/eser-premium-hotel-spa-istanbul-buyukcekmece/ Our local hosting group is Rainbow Tours, and they will handle everything with the hotel, so please don’t be in direct touch with the hotel.
-ARRIVAL INFORMATION The venue is located on the European side and so most will...
+DETAILS PLEASE NOTE the VENUE has changed AS OF NOVEMBER 23, 2024.
+Please disregard previous venue information and use this information below!
+Our meetings will BEGIN on Friday, December 6th, with dinner and END on Tuesday, December 10th, with lunch.
+It will take place at: GATHERING VENUE: Windsor Hotel & Convention Center Yenidoğan, Erciyes Sokağı No: 7, 34030 Bayrampaşa/İstanbul, Türkiye https://www.windsoristanbul.com/ Our local hosting group is Rainbow Tours, and they will handle everything with the hotel, so please don’t be in...

 Korean Hosts Shine with IDRN International Leaders’ Forum